Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-kronecker.rst

 Ports
 =====

 To see details on the ports for the Kronecker Matrix Product, see :ref:`API_REFERENCE`.
-Note that the type of ports are determined by the configuration of template parameters.
+Note that the types of ports are determined by the configuration of template parameters.

 Design Notes
 ============